Crossroads: Carnegie Museum of Art’s Collection, 1945 to NowScaife Galleries

 Crossroads mines our collection for stories that resonate today by highlighting the critical role of the artist in everyday life.

 This complete reinstallation of our postwar and contemporary art galleries places the work of artists at the intersection of history and society.
 We’re also bringing dozens of rarely and never-before-shown works out of storage.
-Curator, and Henry J. Heinz II Director, Eric Crosby finds pockets of depth, diversity, and eccentricities, organizing the galleries in a series of “chapters.”
+Curator Eric Crosby, Henry J. Heinz II Director, Carnegie Museum of Art and Vice President, Carnegie Museum of Pittsburgh, finds pockets of depth, diversity, and eccentricities, organizing the galleries in a series of “chapters.”

 Artists offer powerful responses to the forces shaping our world; eight chapters champion their voices: